Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Recorder.md

 Use this section to determine the set of target GameObject(s) for the current capture.
 Once the capture begins, the target set is locked and does not change.
 Enabling or disabling a GameObject in the target set does not affect the capture.
 Any GameObjects generated after the start of the capture are not included.

+> [!WARNING]
-> **Warning:** Deleting a target GameObject in the middle of a capture interrupts the capture, and the Alembic file might have a non-uniform number of samples as a result.
+> Deleting a target GameObject in the middle of a capture interrupts the capture, and the Alembic file might have a non-uniform number of samples as a result.
 Some software might not handle this properly.

 | Property || Description |
 | :--- | :--- | :--- |